John Aerni-Flessner

 Twitter: @LesothoJohn

 I grew up in Cincinnati, Ohio and earned a bachelor’s degree in history with a secondary education certificate from Grinnell College in Grinnell, Iowa.
-I taught high school in Lesotho, Southern Africa and in Kwethluk, Alaska–a Yup’ik Eskimo community–before going back to graduate school.
+I taught high school in Lesotho, Southern Africa and in Kwethluk, Alaska–a Yup’ik community–before going back to graduate school.
 Earning an MA and PhD from Washington University in St. Louis in African History, I first taught at SUNY Cortland in Upstate NY for three years before joining the Residential College in Arts and Humanities (RCAH) at MSU.

 My research focuses on youth, nationalism, development, borders, and decolonization in Lesotho, but the stories I tell are, of necessity, transnational.
 I am currently working on a book manuscript entitled “I Didn’t Even Know What Independence Meant:” Foreign Assistance, Development, and Nation-Building in Lesotho, 1952-1975″ based on my PhD research, but also on significant new archival work I have conducted in the interim in London, Washington DC, Pretoria, and Lesotho.
 I also do oral history, having done extensive interviews with Basotho in Lesotho as well as American Peace Corps Volunteers who served in Lesotho from 1967-1973.
 I had an article come out in 2014 in the Journal of African History and I had another piece on refugee smuggling and women in rural Lesotho published in Wagadu: A Journal of Transnational Women’s and Gender Studies.